-Hi CELTA and Trinity CertTESOL teacher trainers! #CELTAchat is on the first Monday of the month from 7-8pm GMT/ 8-9pm CET on Twitter and then goes into asynchronous mode for 24 hours for those trainers that can't make the live chat.
+Hi CELTA and Trinity CertTESOL teacher trainers! #CELTAchat is on the first Monday of the month from 7-8pm GMT/ 8-9pm CET on Twitter and then goes into asynchronous mode for 24 hours for those trainers that can't make the live chat or for those who aren't on Twitter, we have a Facebook Page too.
 You can suggest a topic on the monthly Padlet that gets posted a week or so before, then vote for the topic & join in.

 Sunday, 27 August 2017